PlasticRanger

 Noryl is a batch of modified resins comprising amorphous blends of polyphenylene oxides (PPO) or polyphenylene ether (PPE) resins with polystyrene.
 It was originally developed by General Electric plastic in 1966.
 The company was later acquired by SABIC, which now owns the Noryl trademark.

-The salient features of Noryl include very good impact resistance, high heat resistance, good electrical insulation properties, affordability, excellent hydrolytic stability, good processability, low density, and outstanding dimensional stability.
+The salient features of Noryl include excellent impact resistance, high heat resistance, good electrical insulation properties, affordability, excellent hydrolytic stability, good processability, low density, and outstanding dimensional stability.

-Because of Noryl’s good mix of mechanical and chemical properties, it is suitable for various applications in electronics, machinery, coatings, and electrical equipment.
-It has also been speculated that Noryl can be a replacement for polycarbonate for making Blu-ray Discs.
+Because of Noryl’s good mix of mechanical and chemical properties, it is suitable for various electronics, machinery, coatings, and electrical equipment applications.
+It has also been speculated that Noryl can replace polycarbonate in making Blu-ray Discs.

 One of the most popular Noryly applications was the molded case of the original Apple II computer.

-PTFE or polytetrafluoroethylene is a high-performance and versatile fluoropolymer made up of carbon and fluorine atoms.
+PTFE, or polytetrafluoroethylene, is a high-performance, versatile fluoropolymer made of carbon and fluorine atoms.
 It is known for its good impact resistance and outstanding electrical insulating properties.
 It is generally available in three forms – granule, water-based dispersions, and fine powder.

 Other salient PTFE properties are chemical inertness, low coefficient of friction (static 0.08 and dynamic 0.01), great high and low heat resistance, excellent chemical resistance, outstanding dielectric constant, and insulating pressure.

-Certain drawbacks associated with PTFE are low radiation resistance, creep and abrasive sensitivity, and corrosive to toxic fumes.
+Certain drawbacks associated with PTFE are low radiation resistance, creep and abrasive sensitivity, and corroding to toxic fumes.

-PTFE is used to make numerous products in various industries like engineering, chemicals industry, automotive, medical, and electrical & electronics.
+PTFE makes numerous products in various industries like engineering, chemicals, automotive, medical, and electrical & electronics.
 Some common applications are non-strick surfaces, plugs, fittings, impellers, autoclaves, flexible printed circuit boards, electrical insulation, etc.

-Another fluoropolymer on the list is PVDF, or Polyvinylidene Fluoride is a semi-crystalline, highly inert, tough, and stable thermoplastic fluoropolymer.
-Apart from having good impact resistance, it also boasts properties like good thermal stability, high crystallinity, and excellent chemical resistance.
+Another fluoropolymer is PVDF, or Polyvinylidene Fluoride, a semi-crystalline, highly inert, rigid, and stable thermoplastic fluoropolymer.
+Apart from having good impact resistance, it boasts good thermal stability, high crystallinity, and excellent chemical resistance.

 It is also the third-best radiation-resistant plastic in the market, only behind PEEK and polyamide.